denko-rb/denko-piboard/README.md

   - Internal Pull Down/Up
   - Digital Out
   - Digital In
-  - PWM Out (Analog audio can't be used when PWM is in use.)
+  - PWM Out - Analog audio can't be used when PWM is in use.
   - Tone Out
-  - I2C (Must enable with `raspi-config` before use.
-Instructions [here](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-4-gpio-setup/configuring-i2c).)
+  - I2C - Must enable with `raspi-config` before use.
+Instructions [here](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-4-gpio-setup/configuring-i2c).

 ### To Be Implemented
   - Servo